Inte24/Data-Analysis-Project/RESULTS.md

 - **Sulfides**: Good centering overall but wider spread in CD and TD streams with notable negative outliers.
 Some sulfide particles in later streams and tailings are recovered faster than predicted, possibly due to galvanic interactions or collector scavenging.

-- **Micas**: The **tightest residual distributions** of any group, closely centered on zero.
+- **Micas**: The tightest residual distributions of any group, closely centered on zero.
 The model predicts mica flotation behavior with the highest consistency, reflecting the strong and reliable negative coefficient for phlogopite surface.

 - **Oxides**: Moderate spread with some positive outliers in CB and CC streams, indicating occasional over-prediction.
 Oxide behavior is moderately well captured.

-- **Mass**: Shows a **distinctive bimodal pattern** with both positive and negative tails, particularly visible in CB, CC, CD, and TD streams as long negative whiskers.
+- **Mass**: Shows a distinctive bimodal pattern with both positive and negative tails, particularly visible in CB, CC, CD, and TD streams as long negative whiskers.
 This reflects the challenge of predicting overall mass recovery accurately at the individual particle level — mass recovery integrates multiple mineral components, each with different flotation kinetics.

 ### Physical Interpretation

-Overall, the residual analysis demonstrates that the model is **largely unbiased** — residuals center near zero for most mineral groups and streams.
-The tightest fits are for **micas** (consistent non-floaters) and **dolomite** (consistent moderate behavior).
-The widest residuals occur for **mass** (aggregate recovery) and **calcite** (variable entrainment behavior).
+Overall, the residual analysis demonstrates that the model is largely unbiased, residuals center near zero for most mineral groups and streams.
+The tightest fits are for micas (consistent non-floaters) and dolomite (consistent moderate behavior).
+The widest residuals occur for mass (aggregate recovery) and calcite (variable entrainment behavior).
 This pattern suggests the model captures intrinsic floatability well but has more difficulty with stochastic effects like entrainment and mechanical carry-over, which are not directly encoded in particle mineralogy.

 ---